grafana/grafana-zabbix/docs/sources/installation/index.md

 Read more about installing plugins in [Grafana docs](http://docs.grafana.org/plugins/installation/)

+**WARNING!** The only reliable installation method is `grafana-cli`.
+Any other ways should be treated as a workaround an don't provide any backward-compatibulity guaranties.

 ## From github repo
 **WARNING!** This way doesn't work anymore (`dist/` folder was removed from git).
 Use `grafana-cli` or build plugin from sources.